gitexa/sigmund/README.md

 * Pre-Processing
 * Feature-Engineering

 ## Data Analysis
 * As our dataset was not available due to the date of the milestone, it was hard to do some Data-Analysis.
 ### Data Sources
 * (German) Transcripts of MDD-Pairs
+* Assumption
+    * Docx format
+    * Sequence of Speakers, separated by paragraph, starting with speaker label
+    * Annotations are made clear using parenthesis (Those should not be evaluated)
+    * In Our case, the depressive person is always female, however this is not necessary
+    * No further MetaData

 ### Pre-Processing
 * Extracting Text-Data from docx
 * Annotate Ground-Truth (Hamilton-Score, Depressive / non depressive)